Where to start

 Write down where the box needs to go at your destination and give each box a number.

-On a separate piece of paper write the box number and a short description of the contents.
+On your contents sheet write the box number and a short description of the contents.
 This helps you to quickly identify what goes where, saving you time and confusion later on.